ihabunek/kickstats/README.md

 Tracks and charts pledges for a kickstarter project.

-This example tracks the [Wasteland 2](http://www.kickstarter.com/projects/inxile/wasteland-2/) project by Brian Fargo.

 Files
 -----

 **fetch.php** - Loads the project data from kickstarter and saves it to the data dir.
-This file can be scheduled to run every hour e.g. using crontab.
+This file can be scheduled to run every hour using crontab.

+**index.php** - Displays a list of configured projects.

-**index.php** - Loads the data from wasteland-2.dat and displays it in a chart.
+**chart.php** - Displays individual project data in a chart.

 **kickstats.ini** - The configuration file, defines configured projects.